mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/backup-and-restore/index.md

 menuWeight: 14
 ---

-Kommander stores all data as CRDs in the Kubernetes API and can be backed up and restored using the [standard Konvoy documentation](/ksphere/konvoy/1.5/backup/).
+Kommander stores all data as CRDs in the Kubernetes API and can be backed up and restored using the [standard Konvoy documentation][konvoy-backup].

 <div class="message--note" style="margin-top: 20px;">
 <p style="margin-top: 10px; margin-bottom: 0px;"><strong>NOTE: </strong><code>kubecost</code> installs with Kommander and has the following storage requirements:</p>